comp-imaging-sci/lanet-bus/README.md

 ![test](fig/test.png)  ![test_att](fig/test_att.png)

 ## Citation
-If you use this paper and code, please cite the following BibTex: TBD
+If you use this paper and code, please cite the following BibTex:
+> Fan, Zong, et al. "Joint localization and classification of breast masses on ultrasound images using an auxiliary attention-based framework."
+Medical image analysis 90 (2023): 102960.

 ### Recommened repositories